jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 13. Define a folder (e.g. output)

 ![header image](img/artifacts.png)

+# START THE BUILD!
 Now your Codebuild project has been created.
-You can **"Start the Build"**.
+You can **"Start the Build"** and observe the build log and output.

 ### CodeBuild Output